Montana-Media-Arts/webDesignFall2024/_docs/topic-07/07-video/page-02.md

 2. The source attribute.
 3. A video poster.
 4. Width and height values.
-5. Other attributes which define how users can interact with the media.
+5. Other attributes that define how users interact with the media.

-<span class="label label-info">Note:</span> As there are two ways to approach this, the following pages with showcase both:
+<span class="label label-info">Note:</span> As there are two ways to approach this, the following pages will showcase both:

 ## Single-Source
-Use this set-up if you only have _one version_ of the video file, like an MP4.
+Use this setup if you only have _one version_ of the video file, like an MP4.

 <div class="container-row">